cassandrandivhuwo/Microsoft-Excel-Projects/README.md

 ## Aim
 - To demostrate Microsoft Excel Skills used in data analysis projects

-## Ojbectives
+## Objectives
+- Convert data into a table format
 - Create pivot tables to summarize and analyse data
-- Convert data into a table format
 - Use Functions (VLOOKUP AND XLOOKUP) to analyse data
 - Create visualisations and dashboards